SALT-NLP/PrivacyLens/README.md

   <img src="assets/overview.png" style="width: 90%; height: auto;">
 </p>

-PrivacyLens is a framework for **evaluating privacy norm awareness of language models in action**.
-It includes a procedural data construction pipeline and multi-level evaluation metrics.
-PrivacyLens comprises three major components:
+PrivacyLens is a data construction and multi-level evaluation framework for **evaluating privacy norm awareness of language models in action**.

+### What you can do with PrivacyLens?
+#### 1. Constructing contextualized data points.
+PrivacyLens proposes to uncover privacy-sensitive scenarios with three levels of data points:
-- **Privacy-Sensitive Seed:** A negative privacy norm expressed as a 5-tuple, (data type, data subject, data sender, data recipient, transmission principle).
+- **Privacy-Sensitive Seed:** A negative privacy norm expressed as a 5-tuple, `(data type, data subject, data sender, data recipient, transmission principle)`.
-- **Vignette:** A privacy-sensitive scenario that captures the essence of a privacy-sensitive seed.
+- **Vignette:** An expressive piece of story that captures the essence of a privacy-sensitive seed.
 - **Trajectory:** A sequence of LM agent actions and the environment observations that simulate the behavior of an agent in a privacy-sensitive scenario, excluding the final action.

+The effort required to obtain data points increases from seed to vignette to trajectory.
+To help create more contextualized data points, PrivacyLens offers a data construction pipeline that programmatically converts seeds into vignettes and trajectories.

+#### 2. Conducting both probing-based and action-based evaluations.
+- **Probing-based Evaluation:** PrivacyLens provides multi-choice question template to probe the privacy norm awareness of LMs at different levels.
+- **Action-based Evaluation:** PrivacyLens evaluates the final action of an LM agent using the trajectory data points and computes the leakage rate and helpfulness rating of the final action.

 ## Setup